-Consequently, if you do not give your broker instructions, your broker will not be able to vote on any of the non-routine proposals.
+Broker Non-Votes.
+For brokerage accounts that receive proxy materials from or on behalf of both the Company and Land & Buildings, all items listed in the notice for the meeting will be considered non-routine matters.
+In that case, if you do not submit any voting instructions to your broker, your shares will not be counted in determining the outcome of any of the proposals at the annual meeting, nor will your shares be counted for purposes of determining whether a quorum exists.
+However, if you receive proxy materials only from us, a broker is entitled to vote shares held for a beneficial holder on routine matters, such as the ratification of the appointment of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm, without instructions from the beneficial holder of those shares.
+On the other hand, a broker is not entitled to vote shares held for a beneficial holder on certain non-routine items, such as the election of trustees, the Say-On-Pay proposal and the Say-When-On-Pay proposal.
 If you are a beneficial holder and want your vote to count on these non-routine proposals, it is critical that you instruct your broker how to vote your shares.
-Consequently, if you do not submit any voting instructions to your broker, your broker may exercise its discretion to vote your shares on the proposal to ratify the appointment of PricewaterhouseCoopers LLP.
-If your shares are voted on this item as directed by your broker, your shares will constitute "broker non-votes" on each of the non-routine items and will not be counted in determining the number of shares necessary for approval of the non-routine items, although they will count for purposes of determining whether a quorum exists.
+Consequently, if you receive proxy materials only from us and you do not submit any voting instructions to your broker, your broker may exercise its discretion to vote your shares on the proposal to ratify the appointment of PricewaterhouseCoopers LLP.
+If your shares are voted on this item as directed by your broker, your shares will constitute "broker non-votes" on each of the non-routine items and will not be counted in determining the number of shares necessary for approval of the nonroutine items, although they will count for purposes of determining whether a quorum exists.